 d on every entry to close.

-The value I derive from this workflow resides in performance improvements.
+The value I drive from this workflow resides in performance improvements.
 It saves me time and, why not, frustrations.
 It can be argued that value can be found from an Emacs-as-a-server architecture even if your

 ~/.emacs is not too complex, but in my opinion, if that's your situation, there's no need to add any extra "complexity" associated to separating the client and server operations.